German Media Coverage of the Eichmann trial

 Adolf Eichmann stood trial in Israel in 1961.
 In his position as head of Division IV B 4 of the Reichssicherheitshauptamt (Reich Security Main Office) he had planned and supervised the deportations of European Jews to ghettos, labor camps and extermination sites during the period of National Socialism.
 After the end of WWII, Eichmann fled US custody and lived for several years as a woodworker in the Lüneburg Heath.
 In 1950 he managed to escape to Argentina under the name Ricardo Klement.
 Ten years later, in May 1960, he was kidnapped by the Israeli secret service Mossad and then put on trial in Israel.
 By the time his death sentence was pronounced on December 15, 1961, more than one hundred witnesses had been heard and over 1,500 incriminating documents had been presented.

 The trial of Adolf Eichmann caused a worldwide sensation.
 Journalists, television and radio correspondents from all over the world followed the trial directly in the courtroom.
 In order to document the trial, the US production company Capital Cities received exclusive permission to film in the courtroom.
 The footage from Jerusalem was broadcasted in over 38 countries.
 Mostly, the material was incorporated into larger documentaries or news broadcasts.
 The two German countries also reported regularly on the Eichmann trial in various media.
-Which recordings were selected for reporting, how were they commented on and contextualized?
-Within the framework of the project, East and West German print media, contributions from news broadcasts as well as feature films and documentaries from 1961-1962 will be evaluated.
-The material for the DVD will then be selected and background information compiled.
+The project focused on these questions: Which recordings were selected for reporting, how were they commented on and contextualized?
+Within the framework of the project, East and West German print media, contributions from news broadcasts as well as feature films and documentaries from 1961-1962 were evaluated.
+The material for the DVD was then selected and background information compiled.